People

 • Photo of Daphnee

-Daphnée is a Masters student at the University of Saskatchewan in the department of Plant Sciences.
+Daphnée is a Master’s researcher at the University of Saskatchewan in the Department of Plant Sciences.

-She is investigating the effect of nitrogen fertilizer management on the greenhouse gas emissions of a canola-wheat cropping system in Saskatchewan.
+She is investigating the effects of nitrogen fertilizer management on the greenhouse gas emissions of a canola-wheat cropping system in Saskatchewan.

 Want to join the SOLUTIONSCAPES team?